samyak1409/django/README.md

 2. After updating the profile pic, old one should be deleted from the file system.

-3. Move user related links in the navbar to the right end, and put user profile img in place of "Your Profile".

-4. DRY for Post html.
+3. DRY for Post html.
 (It's currently repeating in `home.html`, `post_detail.html`.)
-Instead of including a new template in both (https://chat.openai.com/chat/15585b34-cd73-4cc7-b67e-5749ed0b9f98), extending the `PostListView` itself and overriding `get_queryset` looks like a better approach.
+Instead of [including](https://chat.openai.com/chat/15585b34-cd73-4cc7-b67e-5749ed0b9f98) a new template in both, extending the `PostListView` itself and overriding `get_queryset` looks like a better approach.

-5. Truncate content text on the basis of no. of lines, then add read full article link below.
+4. Truncate content text on the basis of no. of lines, then add read full article link below.

-6. Add gap in b/w `author` & `date_posted` in `home.html` & `post_detail.html`, and Log In & Forgot Pass in `form_base.html`.

-7. For those who struggled like me with this email sending tutorial: If you don't receive any email and don't get any error, it seems like Django won't send an email if the email address you submit in the form doesn't match the email registered for the user in the DB (specified in the profile and admin pages).
-In other words, I had no errors when I was reseting the passowrd but I wasn't receiving any emails neither.
-After a few hours struggeling, I just changed user email adress so that it matches the one I wanted to send email to and it worked.

-   Show email & username when saying link sent, show username & email when setting new pass.